dechamps/yabe/CodeExamples/Readme.txt

 	device, to a SQL database.
 (SQL CE Local DB.)

 Wheather2_to_Bacnet
-	A windows service application (or console for test) able to get back Wheather2 data (http://www.myweather2.com/), and provides it on Bacnet.
+	A windows service application (or console) able to get back Wheather2 data (http://www.myweather2.com/), and provides it on Bacnet.
-	See comments in Program.cs file and look at Wheather2config.reg file for configuration.
+	See comments in Readme file in the application directory and look at Wheather2config.reg file for configuration.

-	Available data are : Temperature, Windspeed, Humidity, Pressure, Windsdir and Wheather Description.
+	Available data are : Temperature, Windspeed, Humidity, Pressure, Winddir and Wheather Description.
+No wheather forecast data.